viamrobotics/docs/docs/product-overviews/fleet-management.md

 ## Remote control

-If a user uses remote control in the app.viam.com ui, all communication to the robot is via webrtc.
+If a user uses remote control in the app.viam.com UI, all communication to the robot is via WebRTC.

 [WebRTC Docs](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection)

 [Authentication Docs](../deeper-dive/security.md)

-Local communication between parts can be done over grpc or webrtc.
+Local communication between parts can be done over gRPC or WebRTC.

 All communication is always encrypted and secured using shared secrets.

-The SDKS connect and use the same security and encryption
+The SDKs connect and use the same security and encryption

 # Coming soon!
 This page will explain: